Matched molecular pair analysis

 Matched molecular pair analysis (MMPA) is a method in cheminformatics that compares the properties of two molecules that differ only by a single chemical transformation, such as the substitution of a hydrogen atom by a chlorine one.
 Such pairs of compounds are known as matched molecular pairs (MMP).
 Because the structural difference between the two molecules is small, any experimentally observed change in a physical or biological property between the matched molecular pair can more easily be interpreted.
-The term was first coined by Kenny and Sadowski in the book Chemoinformatics in Drug Discovery.
+The term was coined by Kenny and Sadowski in the book Chemoinformatics in Drug Discovery.

 Introduction

 MMP can be defined as a pair of molecules that differ in only a minor single point change (See Fig 1).
 Matched molecular pairs (MMPs) are widely used in medicinal chemistry to study changes in compound properties which includes biological activity, toxicity, environmental hazards and much more, which are associated with well-defined structural modifications.
 Single point changes in the molecule pairs are termed a chemical transformation or Molecular transformation.
 Each molecular pair is associated with a particular transformation.
 An example of transformation is the replacement of one functional group by another.
 More specifically, molecular transformation can be defined as the replacement of a molecular fragment having one, two or three attachment points with another fragment.

 Such transformations may systematically decrease or increase a desired property of chemical compounds.
 Transformations that affect a particular property/activity in a statistically significant sense are called significant transformations.

 Fig 1: Exemplary MMPs (differences highlighted in orange):